donadatum/Pandas-Projects/README.md

 # Pandas-Projects
-The Jupyter Notebook file Egress Test gives and example of using pandas for threat detection.
+The Jupyter Notebook file Egress Test gives an example of using pandas for threat detection.